Constitution Act, 1867: Part II: Union

-The act establishes the Dominion of Canada by uniting the North American British "Provinces" (colonies) of Canada, New Brunswick, and Nova Scotia.
-Section 3 establishes that the union would take effect within six months of passage of the act and Section 4 confirms "Canada" as the name of the country (and the word "Canada" in the rest of the act refers to the new federation and not the old province).
+The act established the Dominion of Canada by uniting the North American British "Provinces" (colonies) of Canada, New Brunswick, and Nova Scotia.
+Section 3 established that the union would take effect within six months of passage of the act and Section 4 confirmed "Canada" as the name of the country (and the word "Canada" in the rest of the act refers to the new federation and not the old province).

-Section 5 lists the four provinces of the new federation.
-These are formed by dividing the former Province of Canada into two: its two subdivisions, Canada West and Canada East, renamed Ontario and Quebec, respectively, become full provinces in Section 6.
-Section 7 confirms that the boundaries of Nova Scotia and New Brunswick are not changed.
-And Section 8 provides that a national census of all provinces must be held every ten years.
+Section 5 listed the four provinces of the new federation.
+Those were formed by dividing the former Province of Canada into two: its two subdivisions, Canada West and Canada East, renamed Ontario and Quebec, respectively, become full provinces in Section 6.
+Section 7 confirmed that the boundaries of Nova Scotia and New Brunswick are not changed.
+And Section 8 provided that a national census of all provinces must be held every ten years.

 Part III: Executive Power

 Section 9 confirms that all executive authority "of and over Canada is hereby declared to continue and be vested in the Queen".
 In section 10, the Governor General or an administrator of the government, is designated as "carrying on the Government of Canada on behalf and in the Name of the Queen".
-Section 11 creates the Queen's Privy Council for Canada.
+Section 11 creates the King's Privy Council for Canada.
 Section 12 states that the statutory powers of the executives of the former provinces of Upper Canada, Lower Canada, Canada, Nova Scotia, and New Brunswick continue to exist, until modified by subsequent legislation.
 To the extent those pre-Confederation statutory powers now came within provincial jurisdiction, they could be exercised by the lieutenant governors of the provinces, either alone or by the advice of the provincial executive councils.
 To the extent the pre-Confederation statutory powers now came within federal jurisdiction, they could be exercised by the Governor General, either with the advice of the Privy Council or alone.
-Section 13 defines the Governor General in Council as the Governor General acting with the advice of the Privy Council.
+Section 13 defines the Governor General in Council as the governor general acting with the advice of the Privy Council.
 Section 14 allows the Governor General to appoint deputies to exercise their powers in various parts of Canada.
-The Commander-in-Chief of all armed forces in Canada continues to be vested in the Queen under Section 15.
+The Commander-in-Chief of all armed forces in Canada continues to be vested in the King under Section 15.
 Section 16 declares Ottawa to be the seat of government for Canada.